Dr. Danielle Bacibianco (former Bacigalupo)

 Meticulously researched, Bacibianco’s work elegantly blends personal narrative of recovery with scholarship.
 By moving in and around the white, cisgender hegemonic narratives of Alcoholics Anonymous, the author was able to situate those narratives into the historical context from which they emerged, identify counter voices within AA, and offer a personal futurity of testimony by queering rhetoric, space, and narrative through their recovery podcast.
 The research, which infiltrates the sub-community of AA and further identifies the queer sub-community within, seems rhetorically relevant to other suppressive communities.

-Danielle will be announced as a recipient of the CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship’s Dissertation Award at the CCCC Awards Presentation during the 2022 CCCC Annual Convention in March.
+Danielle was announced as a recipient of the CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship’s Dissertation Award at the CCCC Awards Presentation during the 2022 CCCC Annual Convention in March.

 For more information about the CCCC Lavender Rhetorics Award for Excellence in Queer Scholarship, including past winners, see http://cccc.ncte.org/cccc/awards/lavender.